astrobc1/pychell/docs/_build/html/_sources/quickstart.rst.txt

 Quickstart
 **********

-pychell may be run in a modular sort of way, where the user executes each sub-command to run the analyses, or from a python script.
-The follwoing tutorials execute pre-generated scripts from the command line.
-To see more on running the code from the command line, see the API.
+For both reduction and RVs, a user config file is created containing 1-2 dictionaries defining variables specific to a given run.
+This file then calls and passes these dictionaries to the desired pychell routine.

 Reduction
 =========

 Below is a quick-start guide which reduces a single spectrum of Vega using raw spectra from the iSHELL spectrograph in Kgas mode (~2.3 microns).
-Flat division is performed.
-Neither dark or bias subtraction are performed.
+Flat division is performed, but neither dark or bias subtraction are performed.
 Copy the example folder Vega_reduction to a new location of your choice.
 Open a terminal window in this new location.
 Run:

 ``python vega_ishell_reduction_example.py``

-The code will print helpful messages as it processes the single image.
 An output directory will be created in an output folder ``reduce/Vega``.
 Each sub folder contains the following:

-1. **calib** - Master calibration images.
-Darks are named according to exposure times.
-Flats are named according to the individual image numbers it was created from.
+1. **calib** - Any master calibration images.
-2. **previews** - Images of the full frame reduced spectra (all orders).
-3. **spectra** - Reduced and extracted 1-dimensional spectra stored in .fits files. shape=(n_orders, n_pixels, 3).
+3. **spectra** - Reduced and extracted 1-dimensional spectra stored in .fits files. shape=(n_orders, n_traces, n_pixels, 3).
 The last index is for flux, flux unc, and bad pixels (1=good, 0=bad).
-The flux and unc are in units of photoelectrons.
+The flux and unc are in units of photoelectrons, but may still contain blaze modulation.
-4. **trace_profiles** - Trace profiles (seeing profiles) for all full frame science images.
+4. **trace** - Trace profiles (seeing profiles) and order map information for all relevant full frame science images.

 Radial Velocities
 =================